Five Tips to Get More Satisfaction and Joy Out of Life

 Relationships – Explore the power of close, quality relationships and social support when it comes to greater happiness.
 (The Pursuit of Happiness)

-Why Gratitude is Good – Article description with keywords.
+Why Gratitude is Good – Why gratitude is good for our bodies, minds, and relationships.
 (Greater Good Science Center)

 Personality Strengths Test – Take the test that positive psychology expert Martin Seligman uses to help people determine their unique strengths.
 (VIA Institute)